-Chief Justice John Marshall
+John Marshall Birthplace Park

 John Marshall, future Chief Justice of the Supreme Court, was born in a log cabin on September 24, 1755 to Thomas Marshall and Mary Randolph Keith.
 He was the eldest of 15 children born to this family, who made their home in Germantown, near modern-day Midland, which at the time was considered the edge of the American frontier.
 In 2005 the Parks & Recreation Department conducted an archaeological study and concluded the site is indeed correct.

 John Marshall served his country as a Culpeper Minuteman during the Revolutionary war and studied law at William and Mary.
 He was a member of the Virginia State Assembly, in which he represented Fauquier County, and the United States House of Representatives, among numerous other political posts.
 He was appointed to the office of Chief Justice of the Supreme Court in 1801 during the Presidency of John Adams.
-He would go on to serve on the Supreme Court for thirty-four years.
+He would go on to serve on the Supreme Court for thirty-four years!

-The current park has a trail which ends in the marker and a small picnic area.
+The park’s trail ends at the marker and a small picnic area.
 The trail is easy and is about 1 mile round trip.
 Interpretive signage at the trail head adds to the educational experience.
 The trail is also popular for birdwatchers.

 The park is open daily from dawn to dusk.